Credit rationing: Theoretical background

-One of the main roles markets play is allocational; they allocate goods to the buyers with the highest valuation.
+One of the main roles markets play is its allocation of goods; they allocate goods to the buyers with the highest valuation.
 Market equilibrium occurs when the demand of a good at the equilibrium price is equal to the supply of the good.
 If prices are deemed "too high" by the consumers, supply will exceed demand, and sellers will have to reduce their prices until the market clears (i.e., equilibrium is reached).
 On the other hand, if prices are "too low", then demand will be higher than supply, and prices will have to be raised to obtain market clearing.

 The graph to the right illustrates the loan market at its equilibrium point.
 This is where, the total saved (notated S) is equal to the total invested (notated I) at a given equilibrium interest rate (notated r*).
 When there is no shift in either the S or I line, a rise in the interest rate will create surplus for entities looking to save.
 This is because the interest rate is higher than the provided level out output at that same interest rate.
 On the other hand, if the interest rate were to decrease there would be surplus for investing entities as the interest rate is lower than required at that output level.

 This also intuitively makes sense.
 As the interest rates rise, entities that save money are more inclined as their marginal utility is rising.
 As the interest rates decrease, investors are more incline to borrow more as their total cost of borrowing is decreasing.
-Furthermore, the rise and fall of interest rates is usually controlled by intuitions such as the Fed (USA) or the RBA (Australia) in order to stimulate or control inflation within an economy and often works hand in hand with the supply and demand of financial institutional lending which may eventually result in credit rationing and further result in market equilibrium by manipulating excess demand or supply of funds.
+Furthermore, the rise and fall of interest rates is usually controlled by institutions such as the Fed (USA) or the RBA (Australia) in order to stimulate or control inflation within an economy and often works hand in hand with the supply and demand of financial institutional lending which may eventually result in credit rationing and further result in market equilibrium by manipulating excess demand or supply of funds.

-This illustrates when S=I, the market will be in equilibrium at interest rate r*.
+This is illustrated, when S=I, the market will be in equilibrium at interest rate r*.